CFaught/PortOfCode/content/raspberrypi/item1.md

 +++
 type = "itemized"
 author = "Caleb Faught"
-date = "2017-10-01"
+date = "2017-10-10"
-title = "Javascript Basics"
+title = "Raspberry Pi Basics"
-description = "Basic Javascript syntax and programming concepts." featured = "JS.png" featuredpath = "date" featuredalt = "Javascript logo" categories = ["Javascript"] platform = "Web"
+description = "Basics of the Raspberry Pi Credit Card Sized Computer." featured = "" featuredpath = "date" featuredalt = "Raspberry Pi logo" categories = ["Raspberry Pi"] platform = "Computers"
 +++

-# Javascript Basics
+# Raspberry Pi Basics
 In my opinion, Javascript is a great language for beginners, because it is already installed in your browser!
 You can open up the console (Cmd + Opt + J for Mac OS users and Ctrl + Shift + J for Windows users) in Chrome and start writing code immediately.
 Alternatively, I will have code examples like the one below spaced throughout with an interactive prompt where you can write code and just hit run.

 <script src="//repl.it/embed/MYtY/1.js"></script>